Defenses for DUI

 Let us put our experience defending DUI cases in the criminal justice system in Tampa, Hillsborough County, FL, to work for you.
 We can begin your defense today.

-Call (813) 250-0500 to speak with a criminal defense attorney at Sammis Law Firm about your case’s particular facts and circumstances.
+Contact us to speak with a criminal defense attorney at Sammis Law Firm about the facts and circumstances of your case.

 This article was last updated on Friday, May 5, 2023.